Showing posts with label raise. Show all posts

 Looking over Swirral Edge towards Raise, and the onwards path

-From Helvellyn it's easy going on a good path over Helvellyn Lower Man, White Side and then Raise before the terrain dips a little to the col at Sticks Pass.
+From Helvellyn it's easy going on a good path over Lower Man, White Side and then Raise before the terrain dips a little to the col at Sticks Pass.
 Here, I headed back down to Ullswater and Patterdale.

 Catstye Cam & Keppel Cove from Helvellyn Lower Man